shivanesabharwal/vimeo-coding-challenge/README.md

 Final notes:
 Currently, `check_validity` checks a certain type of inequality, e.g. less than, greater than, for each attribute.
 While I considered using pandas to write a more modular solution, I believe this code is still easy to extend for different inequalities based on user input, maybe from the command line.

+Also, this code was written and tested using Python 3.5, so it may be a good idea to configure an environment like such in order to run the script if there are compatibility issues.

 Happy Holidays!